tamihh/Learn-Redux/README.md

 # Learn-Redux
 Redux study based on WesBos video class: www.learnredux.com

-A simple React + Redux implementation.
-This will be turned into a free video series once the app is totally fleshed out.

 ## Running

 First `npm install` to grab all the necessary dependencies.